AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 Print ("There are a total of" + Bars.Count + "bars available.");
 ```

-## Bars.FirstBarOfSession
+## Bars.IsFirstBarInSession
 ### Description
-With Bars.FirstBarOfSession you can determine whether the current bar is the first bar of the trading session.
+With Bars.IsFirstBarInSession you can determine whether the current bar is the first bar of the trading session.

 See [*Properties*](#properties) of bars for more information.